Instructors: Mr. Mike Trippi and Mr. Daryl Herman

 This four-year program is offered to students attending Erie’s Public Schools.
-Student attend ½ day in the morning at Tech taking construction trades and the balance of the day at their home school like Strong Vincent and East high schools for their academics.
+Student attends ½ day in the morning at Tech taking construction trades and the balance of the day at their home schools like Strong Vincent and East high schools for their academics.
 Students are responsible for their own transportation to Tech and the district will bus them to their home school to complete their academics.
 Upon, successful completion of this program students will earn a certificate in construction trades, OSHA 10 certification and soft skills certification in addition to their high school diploma.

 Introduction – Program of Study in Construction Trades

 Construction workers are employed in the construction industry and work predominantly on construction sites.
 They are typically engaged in aspects of the industry other than design or finance.
-The term includes general construction workers, also referred to as laborers or specialized trade members such as electricians, carpenters and plumbers.
-The construction and building environment sector covers a wide range of work, from more familiar activities like installing windows, fitting carpets and mending broken water pipes, to installing solar panels and creating new structures around the world.
+The term includes general construction workers, also referred to as laborers or specialized trade members such as electricians, carpenters, and plumbers.
+The construction and building environment sector cover a wide range of work, from more familiar activities like installing windows, fitting carpets and mending broken water pipes, to installing solar panels and creating new structures around the world.
 Different jobs in the construction industry need different skills.
-Operatives and craftspeople need practical hand skills for using tools and machinery as well as skills in communication, teamwork, problem solving, numeracy and the ability to work with deadlines.
+Operatives and craftspeople need practical hand skills for using tools and machinery as well as skills in communication, teamwork, problem-solving, numeracy and the ability to work with deadlines.

 This program of study prepares individuals for a variety of trade areas, including carpentry, masonry, plumbing, heating, electrical, and painting and decorating.
 Carpenters construct, erect, install, and repair structures and fixtures made from wood and other materials.
 As part of a single job, they might frame walls and partitions, put in doors and windows, build stairs, install cabinets and molding, and complete many other tasks.
 Each carpentry task is somewhat different, but most involve the same basic steps.
 By working from blueprints or instructions from supervisors, carpenters first perform the layout, measuring, marking, and arranging materials, in accordance with local building codes.
 They cut and shape wood, plastic, fiberglass, or drywall using hand and power tools.